ElderLab-York-University/formation_control_testbed/README.md

 2. Install and open [NetLogo](https://ccl.northwestern.edu/netlogo/)
 3. Open file `Formation Control Testbed.nlogo` in the NetLogo IDE.

+To generate track databases, download a data archive from the [ATC dataset](https://dil.atr.jp/crest2010_HRI/ATC_dataset/) and extract it to a local filesystem, then run the script below:

+    python scripts/create_database.py <path to CSV file>

+This will create a SQLite database file as `data/tracks/<CSV file name>.db`.

 ## Usage

-On the top-left corner of the interface there are widgets for controlling the number of simulated wheelchairs, the leader-following algorithm, and whether to replay all track CSV files in sequence or select a specific one for replaying.
-In the latter case a file opening dialog will be shown for selecting the CSV file.
-Some sample files are available inside the folder `data/tracks`.
+On the top-left corner of the interface there are widgets for controlling basic agent features:

+* `all-tracks?` indicates whether all SQLite database files will be played in sequence or a single one selected for playing --- in the latter case a file opening dialog will be shown for selecting the file;
+* `method` specifies the leader-following algorithm used by the wheelchairs;
+* `wheelchair-count` determines the number of simulated wheelchairs in the convoy;
+* `min-reach` specifies the shortest a track can be in reach to be selected as a guide;
+* `max-reach` specifies the longest a track can be in reach to be selected as a guide.

 On the bottom-left corner there are widgets to configure the `APF` leader-following algorithm (these are all ignored when the `naive` algorithm is selected):